Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 6. rafce (in coding) = generates boilarplate as per the file name after installing react snippet.
 7. npm i axios = package of setting route (to connecet frontend and backend using api) or use fetch api.

+<<<<<< Redux >>>>>>
+8. npm i @reduxjs/toolkit = install the redux tool kit, wholly redux configuration.
+9. npm i react-redux = isntall the redux tools kit, means which is configured to wrap that in the react and supply in the component we use this command.

 ## Usage

 Examples of how to use the project. : Use the project as a ecommerce business portal for the backend.